Btibert3/nhl-shiny/README.md

 ## Run the app locally

-I will try to have this deployed on the internets for the 2014 Stanley Cup Finals, but in the interim, you will need to deploy this app locally.
+I updated the app for the `2015-16` seasons.
+There are a few manual updates to the code that I could refactor and allow the end-user to set, but in the short run, it works.

 1. If you haven't already, [install `R` here](http://cran.us.r-project.org/)  for your OS.
 2. Open up a terminal, and type `R`